loopj/jquery-tokeninput/index.md

     progress. *default: "Searching..."* [(demo)](demo.html#custom-labels).

 deleteText
 :   The text to show on each token which deletes the token when clicked.
+If
+	you wish to hide the delete link, provide an empty string here.
+	Alternatively you can provide a html string here if you would like to show an image for deleting tokens.
     *default: &times;* [(demo)](demo.html#custom-delete).

 animateDropdown